 For example, if you try to open an application from Internet, SmartScreen prevents it from running and displays the following warning: "Windows protected your PC.
 Microsoft Defender SmartScreen prevented an unrecognized app from starting.
 Running this app might put you PC at risk."

-Windows 8 takes the Internet Explorer SmartScreen filter feature and takes it into a highest level in order to prevent Windows 8 & Windows 8.1 from security risks.
-In fact Windows 8 (& 8.1) SmartScreen provides an additional protection level in Windows 8 systems against the download and execution of malicious software.
-But in some cases the Windows 8 SmartScreen feature becomes annoying when you try to download a legal software from the Internet.
-In that cases you have to temporarily disable the SmartScreen filter in order to do your work and when you finish you have to enable it again.
+But in some cases the Windows Defender SmartScreen feature becomes annoying when you try to download or open a legal application from the Internet.
+In that cases you can temporarily disable the SmartScreen filter in order to do your work and re-enable it when you finish.

-In this tutorial you can find step by step instructions on how to Turn Off or On the Windows 10, 8 or 8.1 SmartScreen feature.
+In this tutorial you can find step by step instructions on how to disable the SmartScreen filter on Windows 11, 10, 8 or 8.1 OS.

-How to Enable (Turn ON) Smart Screen Filter in Windows 8 or 8.1.
+How to Enable (Turn ON) Smart Screen Filter in Windows 10 older versions or in Windows 8/8.1.

 To enable SmartScreen filter again, just follow the above procedure, but this time check the Get administrator approval before running an unrecognized application from the Internet (recommended) option & choose OK.

 That’s all folks!
 Did it work for you?

 Please leave a comment in the comment section below or even better: like and share this blog post in the social networks to help spread the word about this.